Distinguished Lecturer

 Each year, a discipline within USask Engineering hosts the C.J.
 Mackenzie Gala to recognize the accomplishments of an alumnus who has achieved prominence in their profession.
 They are honoured as the evening’s Distinguished Lecturer and are inducted to the USask College of Engineering Alumni Wall of Distinction.

-The 2024 host department is Engineering Physics.
+The 2027 host department is Electrical and Computer Engineering.

 Past Distinguished Lecturers